Good company and good discourse are the very sinews of virtue. – Isaak Walton

-After a short stop for a pork-pie lunch under an oak tree which also provided some canny shelter from an unexpected shower, we completed the pull up onto the top of today’s signature feature: Hergest Ridge, a long high hogsback open hill off the north east end of which lies the town of Kington.
+After a short stop for a pork-pie lunch under an oak tree which also provided some canny shelter from an unexpected shower, we completed the pull-up onto the top of today’s signature feature: Hergest Ridge, a long, high hogsback open hill off the north east end of which lies the town of Kington.

 On the skyline were ponies, and a tiny foal with greenstick legs keeping close to its mother and wobbling unsteadily on its tiny hooves.
-A little further on was an old hay-turner the kind we both remembered fitting onto the back of the Britain’s toy tractors, this one used perhaps to turn the cut bracken for drying and bailing and using for animal bedding.
+A little further on was an old hay-turner the kind we both remembered fitting onto the back of our Britain’s toy tractors, this one used perhaps to turn the cut bracken for drying and bailing and using for animal bedding.
 A pair of walkers were taking a break, dividing up some chorizo.
 We agreed that it was excellent walking food.

-We powered along the ridge, loving its soft turf, carried along on a tidal wave of larksong, dropping down of the end of the hill to see the smiling faces of our friends of two decades Tim and Susie, who were to be the companions for the rest of today’s walk.
+We powered along the ridge, loving its soft turf, carried along on a tidal wave of larksong, and dropping down off the end of the hill to see the smiling faces of our friends of two decades Tim and Susie, who were to be the companions for the rest of today’s walk.
 Before setting off, we all treated ourselves to a cream tea in the tea rooms of Hergest Croft, a stunning garden which at this time of year specialises in glorious azaleas.

 The route to Presteigne now climbed up north of Kington to more open pastureland from which extraordinary views are to be had.
 We could look backwards to the full range of the Black Mountains, westwards to the Brecon Beacons, and further west to the Bannau Breicheniog.
 Heart-tuggingly, we could see east to the Malvern Hills in the hazy distance and identify also the trees on the top of the Bromyard Downs above our own home.
-We could’ve chosen a route like Mark Moxham through Upton-upon-Seven, deciding not to because it would bring us too close to home, but looking out over such a familiar landscape, I rather wonder whether we might not have chosen differently.
+We could’ve chosen a route like Mark Moxham through Upton-upon-Severn (deciding not to because it would bring us too close to home), but looking out over such a familiar landscape, I rather wonder whether we might not have chosen differently.

 The established rule seems to be that in the last two hours of a walk, there are route problems.
-We missed a turning off, and took an alternative footpath which looked definite on the map but which had been trampled into oblivion by a herd of cows, dried out, and left the ground transformed into a solid, uneven charnel house of bone-like baked mud.
+We missed a turning off, and took an alternative footpath which looked definite on the map but which had been trampled into oblivion by a herd of cows, dried out, and had left the ground transformed into a solid, uneven charnel house of bone-like baked mud.
 A little further on, it morphed into a semi-mined quarry filled with pools of stagnant, startlingly green slimy water.

-Next we found ourselves detouring to avoid a field of cows with calves, threatening homicide, their leader seeming to be rallying them for an attack with the strangest and most disturbing sound that echoed down the valley.
+Next we found ourselves detouring to avoid a field of cows with calves, threatening homicide.
+Their leader seeming to be rallying them for an attack, with the strangest and most disturbing sound that echoed down the valley.
 All that stood between us and them was a tiny electric wire.
 We hurried away down the river valley.